Last Updated on: 10th June 2023, 10:41 am

-Never wait for the toxins to pass through the parrot’s system, as more damage will be caused.
+Never wait for toxins to pass through the parrot’s system.
+A vet will need to flush out toxins.

-If the female parrot prepares to lay eggs, she’ll undergo various hormonal changes.
-This can result in behavioral changes, with panting a frequent side-effect of eggs in the parrot’s oviduct.
+If a female parrot prepares to lay eggs, she’ll undergo hormonal changes.
+This can result in behavioral changes, with panting a common side effect of eggs in the oviduct.

-Just because the parrot hasn’t been mated doesn’t mean she won’t lay eggs.
-Parrots enter the breeding season at the onset of Spring and can find themselves laying unfertilized eggs if stimulated.
+Just because a parrot hasn’t been mated doesn’t mean she won’t lay eggs.
+Parrots enter the breeding season at the onset of spring and may lay unfertilized eggs if stimulated.

-If you are worried about the parrot laying unnecessary eggs, follow these steps:
+If you’re concerned about a parrot laying eggs, follow these steps:

 - Keep the parrot away from other birds.
 Even if they don’t breed, the presence of a bonded companion can stimulate egg-laying hormones.

-- Discourage any sexual behavior from the parrot, most notably rubbing the vent.
-A parrot may display attention toward you or inanimate objects.
+- Discourage sexual behavior from a parrot, like vent rubbing.
+A parrot may display attention toward you or inanimate objects (like favorite toys).

 - Put the parrot to bed early, covering the cage and keeping the room quiet.
 The arrival of longer, warmer days encourages parrots to lay eggs.

-- Rearrange the setup of the cage.
-Birds are less likely to lay eggs in an unfamiliar environment.
+- Rearrange the cage setup, as birds are less likely to lay eggs in an unfamiliar environment.

-If the parrot lays unfertilized eggs, the experience will be exhausting and leave her short of breath.
-Laying eggs takes a lot of energy, so do all you can to prevent this outcome.
+If a parrot lays unfertilized eggs, the experience will be nutrient-intensive and exhausting, leaving her tired and short of breath.
+Take measures to prevent this unnecessary outcome.